queil/rooz/README.md

 ## Running with Podman

+:warning: This feature barely works and may be further explored (or not)

 1. Make sure you have the podman socket exposed as the `DOCKER_HOST` env var like:

 ```